gabrielfrancisa/Create-resources-in-Azure-Cosmos-DB-for-NoSQL-using-.NET/README.md

 ## Run the following command in the cloud shell to begin editing the application.
 >>> code Program.cs

-The code provides the overall structure of the app.
-Review the comments in the code to get an understanding of how it works.
+## The code provides the overall structure of the app.
+Please take a look at the comments in the code to get an understanding of how it works.

 ```csharp
 using Microsoft.Azure.Cosmos;